Easy Meal Planning: Chicken Plan. Prepare 8 dinners in 1 hour!

 When I purchase the 40 lbs of chicken from Zaycon Foods I double the amounts listed here for each of these meals except for the Italian Chicken salad–unless we want to eat it twice that week!)

-I cut 3 chicken breasts into strips and marinate them with Italian salad dressing for Salad with Italian Chicken.
+I cut 3 chicken breasts into strips and marinate them in the fridge with Italian salad dressing for Salad with Italian Chicken the following night.
 I find that it tastes better to use fresh chicken for this recipe rather than frozen.

 I then place 3 chicken breasts in the refrigerator to make Parmesan Chicken Strips for dinner that night.

 I place four chicken breasts into a freezer zipper bag and place them on a cookie sheet to freeze for BBQ Chicken Nachos later in the week.
-Frozen chicken is fine in this recipe because it cooks all day in barbecue sauce (yum!).
+Frozen chicken is fine in this recipe because it cooks slowly in barbecue sauce (yum!).